• Document Up to Date

 10be0d2e52283c17b834901e9cda6332d06fb05b6

-If the repository is changed manually using Git commands instead of updating files using Crafter Studio it is possible that a deployment may found a conflict, for example if a specific commit is deleted from the repository.
-In most cases Crafter Deployer should be able to detect those conflicts and solve them automatically, however if a deployment does not finish successfully you can follow the steps described in Troubleshooting Deployer Issues
+If the repository is changed manually using Git commands instead of updating files using Crafter Studio it is possible that a deployment may find a conflict, for example, if a specific commit is deleted from the repository.
+In most cases, Crafter Deployer should be able to detect those conflicts and solve them automatically, however, if a deployment does not finish successfully you can follow the steps described in Troubleshooting Deployer Issues

 Warning